 speaker

 Chairman and Chief Executive Officer

-Yeah, I mean, Dan, you've been around SSMC for a while and you understand that when we are heavily weighted towards licenses, then it's pretty lumpy.
-When we are bringing in large scale services business, it tends to grow as more and more of their accounts, more and more of their portfolios, more and more of the services we provide start going live.
-So we can have a client that's gonna pay us 20 million a year and it doesn't ramp up for two, three, four quarters.
-It might start at two, three million a quarter and then six, eight million and then 10, 15 million and then get to 20.
+Yeah, I mean, Dan, you've been around SS&C for a while, and you understand that when we are heavily weighted towards licenses, then it's pretty lumpy.
+When we are bringing in large-scale services business, it tends to grow as more and more of their accounts, more and more of their portfolios, more and more of the services we provide start going live.
+So we can have a client that's going to pay us $20 million a year, and it doesn't ramp up for two, three, four quarters.
+It might start at $2 million, $3 million a quarter, and $6 million, $8 million, and then $10 million, $15 million, and then get to $20 million.
 And so it's that kind of a business.
-It's just that we have increasingly larger footprint around the world and five, six years ago, we were spending 200 to 250 million on sales and marketing and now we're spending 550 to 600 million on sales marketing.
+It's just that we have an increasingly larger footprint around the world.
+And five, six years ago, we were spending 200 to 250 million on sales and marketing.
+Now we're spending 550 to 600 million on sales marketing.
 We think some of it works.
-Sometimes we wonder, but we think some of it works.
+You know, sometimes we wonder, but we think some of it works.

+speaker